 It is unlikely that money came from the areas under Israeli control, and though the information is not in the report, at least two of the donations came from a foundation in Nablus, which is part of the PA.
-In 2020, Brown received two gifts of \$643,000 to support a professorship in Palestinian Studies within Middle East Studies.
-The latest report misattributed those contributions to Panama.
-The donors were never identified by DoE, but an official from Brown acknowledged the Palestinian contributor was the Munib and Angela Masri Foundation.
-13
+A previous report said Brown received two gifts of \$643,000 in 2020 to support a professorship in Palestinian Studies within Middle East Studies.
+The October 2023 report seemed to misattribute those contributions to Panama.
+The current one corrected this and reassigned it to the PA but deleted the second donation, which may have been a duplicate entry or erroneously omitted.